joshuajlo/ToDo/README.md

 # Serverless To-Do List Project

-This project implements a serverless to-do list application using [your chosen technology stack].
+This project implements a serverless to-do list application using React.
 Users can add, edit, and remove tasks on their to-do list.
-The project uses [mention technologies and libraries] and is designed to be scalable and deployable in a serverless environment.
+The project is designed to be scalable and deployable in a serverless environment.

 ## Table of Contents